-The schedule for when each matrix will be sampled is shown in Table 8.
+The schedule for when each matrix will be sampled is shown in Table 6-2.

-The analyte names listed in Table 7 conform to the requirements of the California Environmental Data Exchange Network (CEDEN) and should be used when reporting results.
-The list of approved CEDEN analyte names can be found on their website
+The analyte names listed in Table 6-1 conform to the requirements of the California Environmental Data Exchange Network (CEDEN) and should be used when reporting results.
+The list of approved CEDEN analyte names can be found on their website www.ceden.org/CEDEN\Checker/Checker/DisplayCEDENLookUp.php?List=AnalyteLookUp.
+For help cross walking or adding analyte names to CEDEN format, contact the SFEI Data Services group at DS@sfei.org.

-$\underline{www.ceden.org/CEDEN_Checker/Checker/DisplayCEDENLookUp.php?List=AnalyteLookUp.}$

-For help cross walking analyte names to CEDEN format, contact SFEI at DS@sfei.org.